mxklb/boluscalculator/README.md

 The default measurement unit for the _Amount of Meal_ is [bread units].
 It may be changed to [gram carbs].
 The default amount of carbs [g] needed for on insuline unit [U] is 12g.
 This factor can be adjusted in the application setup.

 ### Offline Usage
 This webapp is developed for on- and offline usage.
 No server is needed to run this app.
 All settings are always storred locally.
-You can alway execute it local just by using a suitable browser.
-Use the following best practice to do so ...
+You can always execute it locally by just using a suitable browser.
+To do so, use the following best practice ...

 1. If you are using chrome browser simple create an application shortcut to your desktop, finished.
 2. Clone or download this repository and place it somewhere locally